 The programme offers a foundation in European institutions, governance and public policy through its core courses and the opportunity to explore a range of subjects in IR and European studies through the course options.
 It also features the optional European Practitioner Pathway, which includes the option of a work-based placement and related research report and project diary in place of a traditional dissertation.
-All students on the programme also have a guaranteed place on our part-subsidised annual study trip to Brussels, which involves visits to EU institutions, NATO, political consultancies and career focused networking events.
+All students on the programme also have a guaranteed place on our annual study trip to Brussels, which involves visits to EU institutions, NATO, political consultancies and career focused networking events.

 With our academic expertise, events and activities and student community all in the heart of Scotland’s capital, the University of Edinburgh is one of the most vibrant places to study European politics in an international and global context.
 Watch recent testimonials of IEP graduates.

 You can find more information about the programme below and from the menu pages to the left.
 If you have questions, please do not hesitate to get in touch.